cindywang625/cindywang625.github.io/_pages/about.md

 ## Education

-**Ph.D., Atmospheric & Oceanic Sciences**
-Princeton University, 2025

-**M.A., Atmospheric & Oceanic Sciences**
+**Ph.D. in Atmospheric & Oceanic Sciences**, Princeton University, 2025

-Princeton University, 2021
+**M.A. in Atmospheric & Oceanic Sciences**, Princeton University, 2021

-**B.S., Environmental Earth Systems Science**
-Macaulay Honors College at City College of New York, 2019
+**B.S. in Environmental Earth Systems Science**, Macaulay Honors College at City College of New York, 2019

 ## Awards & Recognition